thanosgn/wifi-share/README.md

 </p>

 Instantly share your WIFI connection using a QR code.
-Scan it with your Android phone and connect automatically.
+Scan it with your phone and connect automatically.

 ## Instalation
 ```